Anthropic

 OpenAI

-With the majority of Anthropic’s founding team originating from OpenAI, it’s no surprise that OpenAI is its largest competitor.
+OpenAI is both Anthropic’s largest competitor and the former employer of many members of its founding team.
 Founded in 2015, OpenAI is best known for its development of the Generative Pre-trained Transformers (GPT).
 With its first model released in 2018, its public model ChatGPT, powered by GPT-3.5, amassed well over 100 million monthly active users within two months of its launch.

 Like Anthropic, OpenAI offers an API platform for its foundation models, and its AI chatbot, ChatGPT, allows users to interact with GPT-3.5 for free.
 With a paid plan priced at $20 per month, users can also access GPT-4 and GPT-4o, as well as OpenAI’s image generator, DALL-E. While GPT-4o has a smaller context window and a less recent knowledge cut-off than Claude 3.5, it has the advantages of image generation and web searches.
 In December 2024, OpenAI launched a Pro plan priced at $200 per month, with extended usage limits and advanced features, similar to Claude’s Max plan.